Ok, so what is a hacker?

 Wait, what are the different types of hackers?

-The Types of Hacker and why they hack Hackers are referred to by the colour hat they wear, this a reference back to old westerns when the good guy would wear a white Stetson and bad guy wears a black one.
-In general we refer to the main 3 colours Black, Grey & White hats.
+- Hackers are referred to by the colour ‘hat’ they wear, as a reference back to old Westerns when the good guy would wear a white Stetson and the bad guy wears the opposing black Stetson.

-2017 – A grey hat makes over 150,000 printers print a message to their owners about the dangers of leaving your printer exposed online and instructions on how to patch them, to stop attacks.
+- 2017 – A grey hat makes over 150,000 printers print a message to their owners about the dangers of leaving your printer exposed online and instructions on how to patch them and stop other attacks.

-2018 – A Russian Grey hat hacker know by the Alias “Alexey” hacks into 100k Routers and patches them without consent to stop other people hacking into them and leaves a text file note in the router explaining what he had done.
+- 2018 – A Russian grey hat hacker hacked into over 100,000 routers and patches them without consent to stop other people hacking into them.
+He left a text file note in each router explaining what he had done.